latolukasz/beeorm-doc/docs/guide/registry.md

 # Registry

-Every journey with BeeORM starts always with method called `beeorm.NewRegistry()`.
+Our journey with BeeORM starts always with method called `beeorm.NewRegistry()`.
 It initialises object `beeorm.Registry` used to configure database connections and structs that are used to represent your data as a go object.